 RSK have undertaken a number of intrusive investigations in the south city centre area of Dublin.
 The glacial till encountered during intrusive works is dark brown to black, slightly gravelly clay also known as Dublin Boulder Clay which is highly impermeable.
-One example site where RSK encountered this geology is located at Adelaide Road (2) approximately 800m to the south of the subject site.
+One example site where RSK encountered this geology is located at Kevin Street(2) approximately 900m to the east of the subject site.

-The GSI has published borehole and trial pit records on-line, although there are no available borehole/trial pits records for the subject site.
+The GSI has published borehole and trial pit records on-line.
+Although there are no available borehole/trial pits records for the subject site.